ashley-perkins/litlens/README.md

   "summary": "Alpha-synuclein in the appendix suggests a potential link to Parkinson’s."
 }

+ POST /summarize-hf-pdfs

+ Summarize pdf inputs with a given research goal using Hugging Face.

+# POST /summarize
+# (Currently disabled - used only for internal testing with OpenAI API)

+# POST /summarize-pdfs
+# (Currently disabled - used only for internal testing with OpenAI API)

 GET /

 Root endpoint.
 Confirms the backend is up.